pfsense/docs/source/development/bug-reporting.rst

    assign it to them directly.

--  **Category**: Pick the closest relevant category for the issue, if possible, or a generic category such as “Web Interface” for GUI issues and “Operating System” for OS-level issues.
+-  **Category**: Pick the closest relevant category for the issue, if possible, or a generic category such as "Web Interface" for GUI issues and "Operating System" for OS-level issues.

 -  **Target Version**: Leave this **empty** unless directed by a developer to assign a specific target.
 Developers will assign a